Durham City (a hilly city with an environmental saint)

-- Cathedral Hill (Palace Green): The spiritual centre, with the cathedral and castle towering above the river
+- Cathedral Hill (Palace Green): Includes the castle

 - Windy Hill: Known for its sweeping outlooks across the city